Structured Settlement Watchdog®

 Who is the Structured Settlement Watchdog?

-• John Darer has voluntarily served as the structured settlement industry's watchdog for 20 years, initially by establishing the Structured Settlements 4Real® blog, a premier source for structured settlement information, news, expert opinions, settlement planning ideas, and alternative deferred payment solutions.
+• John Darer has voluntarily served as the structured settlement industry's watchdog for 20 years, initially by establishing the Structured Settlements 4Real® blog in 2005, a premier source for structured settlement information, news, expert opinions, settlement planning ideas, and alternative deferred payment solutions.

-• John Darer's Structured Settlement Watchdog commentary, which began on the Structued Settlements 4Real blog in 2005, and continues on The Structured Settlement Watchdog Blog and on StructuredSettlements.Substack.com from October 1, 2025, calls out and highlights unethical practices in the structured settlement secondary market and provides valuable insights for attorneys, plaintiffs, defendants, claims adjusters, judges, investigative reporters, buyers and sellers of structured settlement receivables, lawmakers, law enforcement, attorneys general, the Consumer Financial Protection Bureau (CFPB), the FTC, consumer and disability advocates, and others.
+• John Darer's popular watchdog commentary is an effective counter measure to misinformation, whether the misinfornation has been generated thrirough intention or ignorance and also calls out and highlights unethical practices in the structured settlement secondary market and provides valuable insights for attorneys, plaintiffs, defendants, claims adjusters, judges, investigative reporters, buyers and sellers of structured settlement receivables, lawmakers, law enforcement, attorneys general, the Consumer Financial Protection Bureau (CFPB), the FTC, consumer and disability advocates, and others.

 Why is There a Structured Settlement Watchdog?